Londoners struggle to work as underground rail staff strike

 * Refinery's fuel production at least 50 pct capacity -trade

-LONDON, July 9 Millions of Londoners struggled to get to work on Thursday or stayed at home as a 24-hour strike by staff and drivers brought the British capital's underground rail network to a complete halt.
+LONDON Aug 6 Millions of Londoners struggled to work on Thursday as a strike by underground rail staff brought the network to a standstill for the second time in a month over plans for a new night-time service.

-London Underground bosses said no trains would run all day on the "Tube", as the world's oldest underground passenger railway is known, because of the stoppage which follows a dispute over plans for new night services.
+Travel chaos was feared across the British capital as commuters turned to cars, boats, bicycles and packed buses with the 24-hour walkout by rail unions meaning no trains were running on the network which handles some four million journeys a day.

-Commuters who usually use the underground network were forced to walk, cycle, take taxis or try to find seats on crowded buses.
+The action follows a long dispute over the planned introduction of some 24-hour services at weekends on the "Tube", as the world's oldest underground passenger railway is known, which are due to be launched on Sept.
+12.

 * Refinery's fuel production at least 50 pct capacity -trade